 The author makes many excellent points and I will use her ideas to write more stories about current events and topics that will become a part of my legacy and body of work.
 Please share your thoughts on this, as well as the stories you are writing so that I may include them in what I send out to my community every day.

 You can increase your credibility and visibility when you write about coronavirus and other current topics.
 This will allow you to build a reputation as someone who has empathy for others and cares enough to take a stand.
+Here is a collection of articles you may wish to read, curate, and share on topics related to what I am writing about here.
 Writing is the single best way to gather your thoughts and ideas and get them in front of people from all walks of life.
 I can’t wait to read what you will write about on topics of importance of you and the world.

 I’m author, publisher, and entrepreneur Connie Ragen Green and my goal is to connect with you if you have more than just a passing interest in getting started with an online business.
 I just released Really Simple SEO Tips and Keywords for Beginners and this is an excellent place to begin.
 Please take a look while it’s still at its introductory pricing.